izxxr/kevin/README.md

 - `piper-tts` for text to speech
 - `huggingface_hub` for LLM response generation
 - `pvporcupine` for wake word detection.
+- `keyboard` for hotkey waker.

+You may install selective libraries if you do not plan to use one of the features listed above.

+For plain text mode (no speech commands), you can simply install without `default` dependency and install `huggingface_hub` separately.

 ## Quickstart